Illinois vs. Marquette: Odds, spread, over/under - November 14

 Illinois vs. Marquette Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on different sportsbooks.
+Check out the odds, spread and over/under for this matchup at multiple sportsbooks.

 |Favorite